Toglefritz/flutter_splendid_ble/README.md

 All Bluetooth functionality provided by this plugin goes through either the `SplendidBleCentral` or `SplendidBlePeripheral` classes, depending upon whether your Flutter app is using functionality as a BLE central device or BLE peripheral device.
 So, wherever you need to conduct Bluetooth operations, you will need an instance of one of these two classes, depending on what operations you are using.
 Check the list of features above for help determining which class to use.

 Note that some functionality is shared by both the `SplendidBleCentral` and `SplendidBlePeripheral` classes.
 Namely operations related to Bluetooth permissions and checking on the status of the Bluetooth adapter of the host device are shared between both classes as these functions are the same regardless of the role your app is playing in the BLE communication architecture.
-This shared functionality can be called from either the `SplendidBleCentral` or `SplendidBlePeripheral` class.
+This shared functionality can be called from either the `SplendidBleCentral`or the `SplendidBlePeripheral` class.

 ```dart